johnstennett24/CSE212Final/BST/BST.markdown

    1. <span style = "color:yellow"> Insert() </span>
         * This will create a new Node and insert it into the tree.
 This is a recursive method.

+        Effeciency: Insert() is O(log n) because it has to recursivley search the tree for the next available spot.

 ![Code](../assets/BSTinsert.png "Code")

    2. <span style = "color:yellow"> Contains() </span>
         * We use Contains() to see what the value of a Node is.

+        Effeciency: Contains() is also O(log n) because it has to recursivley search the tree for the value.

 ![Code](../assets/Contains.png "Code")

    4. <span style = "color:yellow"> TraverseForward() </span>
         * This will iterate forward through the tree.
 This is also a recursive method.

+        Effeciency: TraverseForward() is O(n) because it searches the left and right sides of the tree.

 ![Code](../assets/TraverseForward.png "Code")

    5. <span style = "color:yellow"> Reverse() </span>
         * Reverse() goes backwards through the tree.

+        Effeciency: This recursivley traverses the tree backwards therefore it is O(n).

 ![Code](../assets/Reverse.png "Code")